 We look at the intent, purpose, context, and consistency of breakfast after the religious service.
 I notice that we do not talk about the religious service’s content.

 The best part of this tradition is the conversation after breakfast.
-We mostly talk about what we did as a family what we want to do.
+We mostly talked about what we did as a family what we wanted to do.
 It’s an essential part of creating traditions of your own.

 The only time religion comes up seems to be a dividing issue.
 So, I decided to prioritize the breakfast meeting rather than the cultural pressure to participate in a religious service.